CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/files_and_directories.rst.txt

 Output directory
 ^^^^^^^^^^^^^^^^

-SCHI `outputs`.
-It will be empty but you need to make sure it is there.
+SCHISM requires a directory called `outputs`.
+It will be empty at the beginning of the launch.

 Atmospheric (sflux) directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The atmostpheric input (sflux) directory is a bit distinctive:
+The atmostpheric input directory is called `sflux`.
+It is a bit distinctive:

   * It is the only place we put :ref:`symbolic links <symlink>` to resources outside the immediate study directory
   * We share a common database across simulations from a similar era.
 These are on all our cluster file systems and we distribute on CNRA open data portal.
 Note that these often point to the original source as in the :ref:`example <examplesfluxdir>` below.